zaida04/mining-pool-wrappers/packages/ethermine/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![npm](https://img.shields.io/npm/v/ethermine?color=crimson&logo=npm)](https://www.npmjs.com/package/ethermine) [![TypeScript](https://github.com/zaida04/mining-pool-wrappers/actions/workflows/quality.yml/badge.svg)](https://github.com/zaida04/mining-pool-wrappers/actions/workflows/quality.yml)

 ## About
 This package is a wrapper for the [Ethermine API](https://ethermine.org/api/worker).
-It is written in TypeScript is usable in either JavaScript or TypeScript projects.
+It is written in TypeScript and is usable in either JavaScript or TypeScript projects.
 It comes with typings out of the box for your convenience.
-In addition this package wrapping over API Endpoints, it also provides typings for all the API Endpoints.
+In addition to this package wrapping over API Endpoints, it also provides typings for all the API Endpoints.

 ## Installation
 You can install this package from [NPM](https://www.npmjs.com/package/ethermine)